Pilot Licences Explained

 Integrated Flight Training Disadvantages

-• Usually it’s much more expensive than the modular pilot training route.
+• It’s typically much more expensive than the modular pilot training route.

-• You complete the training to a strict timetable i.e. less flexibility.
+• You complete the flight training to a strict timetable i.e. less flexibility.

 • In reality, you are unable to work in any other role whilst on the course so you would need the money or loan to finance the course upfront.

 • You can’t pay as you go in the traditional sense.
-Rather you pay some upfront and then in installments during the flight training.
+Rather you pay an amount upfront and then in further instalments throughout the flight training.

 • The finances required to pay for the pilot training can be difficult or impossible for some people to secure.